-In order to protect the safety and well-being of faculty, staff, students, and future patients and to ascertain the likelihood of students to become licensed and/or certified after graduation, criminal background checks will be performed on all students (during enrollment and before externship for degree programs, and before externship, for diploma programs).
-Confidentiality will be maintained consistently with FERPA guidelines.
+To protect the safety and well-being of faculty, staff, students, future patients, and to ascertain the likelihood of students to become licensed and/or certified after graduation, criminal background checks will be performed on all students (during enrollment and before externship for degree programs, and before externship, for diploma programs).
+Confidentiality will be maintained consistently with the Family Educational Rights And Privacy Act (FERPA) guidelines.
 Degree program applicants must consent to, and satisfactorily complete, a criminal background check prior to final acceptance.
 Enrollment will not be final until the completion of the criminal background check with results deemed eligible for clinical or externship placement.
-Applicants or students who do not consent to the required background check, refuse to provide information necessary to conduct the background check, or provide false or misleading information in regard to the background check will be subject to additional actions up to, and including, refusal of admission or dismissal from MedQuest College.
+Applicants or students who do not consent to the required background check, refuse to provide information necessary to conduct the background check, or provide false or misleading information regarding the background check will be subject to additional actions up to, and including, refusal of admission or dismissal from MedQuest College.
 MedQuest College collaborates with an outside agency, Complio, to conduct background investigations of students.
 MedQuest College is unable to accept background checks by other providers.
 Applicants or students who wish to disclose previous convictions or arrests must complete the Arrest and Conviction Self-Disclosure Form.

-The Program Chair will review the initial criminal background check report results for all conditionally admitted applicants.
+Each Program Chair will review the initial criminal background check report results for all conditionally admitted applicants to their program.
 If adverse information is obtained in the conditionally admitted applicant's criminal background check report, the Program Chair will send the report to the Campus Director for review.

 MedQuest College may ask the applicant to provide a written response to questions/concerns raised from the background investigations.